ewannthomas/farmer_agency_vdsa/data_docs/data_wrang.md

 ## tSNE and Deep Learning

-Basic wrangling exercises include:

-- Ensuring presence uniform column names for compatible datasets stemming from east-india and sat-india folders.
+Basic wrangling exercises includ- Ensuring presence uniform column names for compatible datasets stemming from east-india and sat-india folders.

-- Removing columns with all missing values
+- Removing columns with all the entires as missing values.

 ### General Endowments Schedule

 #### Debt and Credit Schedule (VDSA – P)

 After performing the basic wrangling, the categoies of the `source` column has been identified to be 176.
 These rogue categories have been recoded into the categories as per the questionnaire.
-They are:

-- Co-operative banks : 1
+They ar- Co-operative banks

-- Commercial banks : 2
+- Commercial banks
-- Grameen bank (RRB) : 3
+- Grameen bank (RRB)
-- Friends & relatives : 4
+- Friends & relatives
-- Finance companies : 5
+- Finance companies
-- Employer : 6
+- Employer
-- Landlord : 7
+- Landlord
-- Shopkeeper : 8
+- Shopkeeper
-- Moneylender : 9
+- Moneylender
-- Self-help groups : 10
+- Self-help groups
-- Commission agent : 11
+- Commission agent
-- Input supplier : 12
+- Input supplier
-- Others : 13
+- Others

-These categories were then mapped to the above mentioned numeric codes to facilitate DL operations.
+After mapping the categories, we identified certain cases where the same household was taking as loan or saving different amounts from the same source for the same purpose.
+There were 555 such entries in the data and they were grouped at a household, source and purpose level.
+Such grouped cases were aggregated (intra group) after estimating a blended interest for the respective amounts.
+Regarding the duration of such entries, the maximum duration, within group, of saving or loan among such entires were extrapolated.